6 Generative Agents

 <chr> <chr> <chr>

-1 neutral no_emo Hey, can you take out the trash tonight?
+1 neutral no_emo Could you please take out the trash?
+It’s full.

 # ℹ 25 more rows